HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 **Varken** - The 'Database' field at the bottom is 'telegraf', and the 'username' field at the bottom is 'telegraf'
 ![](images/varken.PNG)

-- Update the variables at the top of the dashboard to match your server's setup

-I highly recommedn double checking final configs with the official setup instructions found in the Unraid Forums: https://forums.unraid.net/topic/96895-ultimate-unraid-dashboard-uud/
+If you've uploaded the dashboard found at falconexe's forum page, then you should be close to finished.
+You can close the configuration screen, and go to your dashboard.
+You should also need to set the variables at the top of your dashboard to match the information related to your setup.
+I highly recommend checking final configs with the official setup instructions found in the Unraid Forums: https://forums.unraid.net/topic/96895-ultimate-unraid-dashboard-uud/ as I just wanted to get you up and running with docker-compose.